Poisson multi-Bernoulli conjugate prior for multiple extended object filtering: Complexity, data association approximation, and approximation error

 \subsubsection{Reducing the number of associations}

 First, gating, described in, e.g., \cite[Sec.
 2.2.2.2]{BarShalomB:2000}, is performed; naturally the extended target gates take into account both the position and the extent of the target, as well as state uncertainties.
 Given the gating, the targets and the measurements are separated into approximately independent sub-groups, using a method similar to the one proposed in \cite[Sec.
 3]{ScheelGMRD:2014}.
 After the grouping, we use the methods proposed in \cite{GranstromLO:2012,GranstromO:2012a} to compute several different partitionings of the measurements.
 Lastly, for each partitioning we compute the $M$ best assignments using Murty's algorithm \cite{Murty:1968}.
 This three step procedure---gating, partitioning, assignment---results in a subset of associations $\hat{\assocspace} \subseteq \assocspace$, and typically reduces the number of associations in the update by several orders of magnitude.
 Similar approaches to reducing the number of data associations have been used previously in several extended target tracking filters, see \cite{GranstromLO:2012,GranstromO:2012a,LundquistGO:2013,BeardRGVVS:2016}.
+As an alternative to using partitioning and assignment to find a subset of associations, random sampling methods can be used; this is explored in \cite{GranstromRFS:2017,GranstromSRXF:2018,FatemiGSRH:2016_PMBradarmapping}.